+Colonial housewives preserved fruit with sugar.
+Left long enough, sugared fruit will ferment.
+The fermented liquid is a flavored vinegar.
 Frugality being the more of the day, tossing the flavored vinegar wasn’t an option.
 Waste not, want not.
 Culinary uses were devised.
 One was the shrub syrup.

 Start with the drinking vinegar.
 Prepardnesspro.com offers advice on creating drinking vinegar from scratch.
 Once it’s ready, add 2 cups of fruit to 1 pint of vinegar.
 Sweeten to taste with 1 1/2 to 2 cups of sugar.

 If you’re not ambitious, just add vinegar to sugared fruit.
 Huffington Post recently published a few recipes online, courtesy of Sweet Paul Magazine.

-All that’s left is to find a mug and enjoy.
+Now, find a mug and enjoy.
 Probably without cubed ice.
 To really get in the swing of things drink your shrub from 18th-century replica glassware or pewter-ware.
 The unique blown glass mug shown below is from the Museum of Fine Arts in Boston.
 What a treasure!

 1700s Blown Glass Mug (U.S.) MFA, Boston (William H. Fenn III Glass Collection)